Skip to content

 What is the Fear & Greed Index?

-The index blends several inputs — volatility, momentum, volume, social sentiment and market breadth — into one score.
+The index blends five inputs — volatility (about 25%), market momentum and volume (about 25%), social media activity (15%), Bitcoin dominance (10%) and Google search trends (10%) — into one score.
 A reading near 0 means investors are fearful, often during sell-offs; a reading near 100 means they are greedy, often during rallies.

 How to use it as a contrarian signal